-This Sunday with this beautiful weather I made a pissaladière.
-A sort of pizza topped with onion, anchovies, and olives.
-The onion is baked for quite a long thyme with herbs and get a sweet bite.
-They tasted really well.
-And it was a good dish, which looked great and it smelled very well too.
+This Sunday, with this beautiful weather, I made a pissaladière —a kind of pizza topped with onion, anchovies, and olives.
+The onions are stewed for quite a long time with thyme and bay leaf, which gives them a sweet taste.
+It was a delicious dish.
+It looked beautiful and smelled superb, too.

-The recipe is adapted from Dorie Greenspan's cookbook French Fridays with Dorie.
+The recipe is an adaptation of the French onion tart described in Dorie Greenspan's cookbook French Fridays with Dorie.

 Did you make this recipe?
 Tag #byandreajanssen via Instagram.
 I enjoy seeing what your creation looks like.
 Video recipes can be found on my YouTube channel.
 And don't forget to save the recipes on Pinterest so you can easily find them next time!